bdwheele/rz80/README.md

 # rz80
-Home build Z80 computer, but with modern bits
+Home-built Z80 computer, but with modern bits

+## Requirements

+* cpmtools